Lithi0/Lithi0/README.md

 ### 🌸✨ Let’s Connect! ✨🌸

 Feel free to reach out or explore my repos.
-I love connecting with fellow techies, hackers, and future cyber defenders! 💌
+I love connecting with fellow techies, hackers, and like-minded people! 💌

 ---

 ### 🐾💻 Fun Fact
-I’m a **command line enthusiast** — there’s something magical about typing away at the terminal! 😻
+I’m a **command line enthusiast** — there’s something magical about typing away at the terminal and seeing the spells' beauty! 😻

 ---

-Thanks for stopping by! 🌸 Keep exploring, keep coding, and stay safe online! ✨
+Thanks for stopping by! 🌸 Keep exploring, keep coding, and stay techy! ✨